-Changes are being made to mental health services in Sheffield after a 15-year-old-boy took his own life.
+Changes are being made to mental health services in Sheffield after the death of a 15-year-old boy.

 Noah Lomax, of Crookes, was found dead due to multiple injuries to the head caused by a high fall.

 He was found by the police in Conisborough, Doncaster on 2 August 2018, one day after he was reported missing.